mmmeyers/meowbox/NOTES.md

 What is the difference between a user who has signed up but hasn't subscribed, and a user who has already subscribed, and a user who hasn't done either?
 We have 3 types of users right now:

-0: has not signed up yet
+0: has not signed up yet (does not have a role, is nil)
-1: has signed up but not subscribed
+1: has signed up but not subscribed user.role == visitor
-2: has subscribed
+2: has subscribed user.role == subscriber

+OCT 5:

+We need to make it so that the admin can ship a box manually without it being automatically shipped when created.
+This way, the admin can still edit it and click a button to ship.

+<%= f.label :shipped %>
+<%= f.select :shipped, ["true"] %><br>

 class User < ActiveRecord::Base